About Us

 English Honors

 In the Communities program, we integrate literacy into the curriculum through researching real-life issues, fostering effective reading habits, and writing for authentic purposes and audiences.
-We also demonstrate our literacy skills by creating social media posts.
+We demonstrate our literacy skills by creating social media posts, participating in media interviews, writing media release and presenting to community members.

 Social Studies